-We IO-psychologist-types tend to be real data hounds.
-Much of the work we do for our employers/clients involves the use of data to investigate specific hypotheses in order to answer questions and illuminate the underlying truth in a situation.
+We I-O psychologist-types tend to be real data hounds.
+Much of the work we do for our employers/clients involves the use of data to investigate specific hypotheses in order to illuminate the underlying truth in a situation.
+The outcome of this work often has tremendous value to organizations because it provides them with hard data on which strategic decisions can be based.
 Additionally, the collection and analyses of data often helps us to identify new trends that we haven’t yet thought about.

-- The use of an applicant tracking system does not appear to relate to perceptions of hiring effectiveness.
+- Most medium-sized and large organizations have adopted or will adopt an applicant tracking system, but the use of an applicant tracking system does not relate to perceptions of hiring effectiveness.

 - Few companies formally assess their prescreening tools or use metrics of any kind as a decision-making aid.
 Those who do tend to be aware of the effectiveness of their hiring systems and perceive greater value in them.